The New York City Inline Skating Guide

 the southwest corner of the park, the lower loop (or small loop) travels eastward and northward

 around the Heckscher playground, then leading you past Wollman Rink on the right and the Friedsam Carousel on the left.
-A ways after passing the entrance to the Mall,
+After passing the entrance to the Mall,

-The lower loop is a fairly tame collection of mild rolling hills.
-As this is the most heavily trafficked part of the park, the road condition varies, but at least it is also more likely to get resurfaced.
-You certainly should watch out for the ubiquitous evidence of the horses in the right-most lane, particularly in the stretch near Wollman Rink; in fact, it's believed that a skater who died in the park in the summer of 1995 fell because he had slipped on some horse droppings.
-This area of the park is also about the most crowded with skaters and pedestrians, so be careful.
+The lower loop is a tame collection of mild rolling hills.
+As this is the most heavily trafficked part of the park, the road condition varies, but it is also more likely to get resurfaced.
+You certainly should watch out for the ubiquitous evidence of the horses in the right-most lane, particularly in the stretch near Wollman Rink; in fact, it's believed that a skater who died in the park in the summer of 1995 fell because he slipped on some horse droppings.
+This area of the park is also about the most crowded with park users of all types, and the bit between the Seventh and Sixth Ave. entrances is the narrowest part of the loop.

 The Big Loop

 The next landmark to the north is the Reservoir, marked by the embankment on the left side of the long straightaway in the road.
+The straightaway is a good spot for turning your inner speed demon loose, but you must watch out for pedestrians crossing the road at the East 90th St. entrance.
 Beyond the Reservoir is the North Meadow (a collection of baseball fields), and then the Lasker Hill (officially A.H.
 Green Hill) downslope, which passes by Lasker Rink/Pool.
-Be prepared for the hairpin turn at the bottom of the hill, and anyone who may be walking the wrong way on the inside of the turn.
-Here you're at the lowest point on the loop at approximately 30 feet above sea level.
+Be prepared for the hairpin turn at the bottom of the hill, and watch out for pedestrians who might walking on the right side of the road just past the turn.
+Here you're at the lowest point on the loop at perhaps 25 feet above sea level.
 Flattening out for a bit, the road passes by Harlem Meer and then turns west.

-Be cautious after the third hill (the highest point in the park), because it's easy to pick up a lot of speed as you begin the descent around 82nd St. and pass by the Delacorte Theater and Belvedere Castle.
-This is prime pedestrian territory due to the park paths connecting the Metropolitan Museum of Art to the American Museum of Natural History.
-At times in the past, the park police were occasionally known to place a French barricade or two in the road to slow skaters and bikers down.
-Next is the flats alongside the Lake, and after going by Strawberry Fields, you'll arrive at the western intersection with Olmsted Way and the lower loop.
+Be cautious after the third hill, because it's easy to pick up a lot of speed as you begin the descent at 82nd St. and pass by the Delacorte Theater.
+This is prime pedestrian territory, with people passing between the Sheep Meadow to the left and the American Museum of Natural History to the right.
+At times in the past, the park police were known to place a French barricade or two in the road to slow skaters and bikers down.
+After the Delacorte is the flats alongside the Lake, and after going by Strawberry Fields, you'll arrive at the western intersection with Olmsted Way and the lower loop.

-The big loop is a good workout which takes even professional speedskaters 16 to 18 minutes to complete.
-If you can do it in four-wheel skates in under 30 minutes, you're probably in pretty good shape; under 25 minutes, you should consider going into training for racing.
+The big loop is a good workout which takes even professional speedskaters around 20 minutes to complete.
+If you can skate it in under 30 minutes, you're probably in pretty good shape; if under 25 minutes, you should consider going into training for racing.

 Service Road Cutoff

-There is also what is occasionally called the "cutoff loop", which is pretty much the same as the big loop except that you avoid Lasker Hill and the Great Hill by taking the service road which lies between the North Meadow and the North Woods
+An alternative, medium-distance route is the "cutoff loop", which is much the same as the big loop except that you skip Lasker Hill and the Great Hill by taking the service road that lies between the North Meadow and the North Woods.

-If you're skating the loop after dark, you should take advantage of this cutoff instead of going down Lasker Hill and over the Great Hill.
-The area north of 102nd St. is pretty secluded, and although Central Park is safer than it was twenty years ago, incidents still happen, including the murder of a female jogger at the bottom of Lasker Hill around sunrise on a Sunday in September 1995.
-There is often, but not always, a police three-wheeler parked at one end or the other of the service road.
+If you're skating the loop after dark, you may want to consider this cutoff instead of going down Lasker Hill and over the Great Hill.
+The area north of 102nd St. is pretty secluded, and although Central Park is safer than it was in the 1970s and 1980s, incidents still happen, including the attempted rape of a woman near Lasker Rink in October 2016 as well as a couple robberies in the same month.
+On the other hand, the service road itself can seem quiet and secluded.
+There is often, but not always, a police vehicle parked at one end or the other of the service road.

-Finally, speedskaters into serious hill training will do circuits of the "upper loop".
+Finally, serious speedskaters doing their hill training will skate circuits of the "upper loop".
 Basically, this means that they do the Lasker downslope, climb the Great Hill and zoom down, and then take the cutoff back to the east side and do it all again.

 Loop Distances

-According to the New York Road Runners Club map of Central Park, distances on the loop are:
+According to runners' maps of Central Park, distances on the loop are:

 Pavement Conditions